 Atlanta University Center Consortium – Central Utility Plant

-At the Atlanta University Center Consortium (AUCC), an aging utility plant had imposed major limitations on member institutions’ budgets.
+At the Atlanta University Center Consortium (AUCC), a designated consortium of HBCUs, an aging utility plant had imposed major limitations on member institutions’ budgets.
 Through an investment from TUFF, the AUCC upgraded essential infrastructure at the plant and realized substantial energy savings.

 Specific enhancements for the $12 million renovation and subsequent $4 million expansion included: